GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/genAI-LLM/finetuning-gemma-2b-on-l4/README.md

 ### Containerize the Code with Docker and Cloud Build

-1. Create a Artifact Registry Docker Repository
+1. Create an Artifact Registry Docker Repository

     ```sh
     gcloud artifacts repositories create gemma \